signalfire/northcoders-news-backend/README.md

 # Northcoders News

-Northcoders News project completed as block review at end of backend modules
+Northcoders News project completed as block review at end of backend modules.
+The frontend of this project can be seen at https://northcoders-news-rgcfe.herokuapp.com/

 ## Getting Started